zaporozhets/btstack/port/nrf5-zephyr/readme.md

 Then integrate BTstack:

+	cd /path/to/zephy/btstack/port/nrf5-zephyr
 	./integrate_btstack.sh

 Now, the BTstack examples can be build from the Zephyr examples folder in the same way as other examples, e.g.:

-	cd samples/btstack/le_counter
+	cd /path/to/zephyr/samples/btstack/le_counter
 	make

 to build the le_counter example for the pca10040 dev kit using the ARM GCC compiler.

 See nRF5 SDK documentation about how to install it.

-All examples that rovide a GATT Server use the GATT DB in the .gatt file.
+All examples that provide a GATT Server use the GATT DB in the .gatt file.
 Therefore you need to run ./update_gatt_db.sh in the example folder after modifying the .gatt file.

+This port does not support Data Sources aside from the HCI Controller.